 It mainly sells large tracts of land to homebuilders at below-market costs that enable them to build a mix of affordable and market-rate homes.
 TCC provides land for schools and community facilities.
 It also reviews construction plans for each new subdivision or facility to ensure that TCC Design Standards are followed.
 All revenues from land sales are reinvested in TCC operations and paying off the City’s loan for the land purchase.

 Phase 3 has about 410 acres of undeveloped land located south of Phases 1 and 2 and southwest of Capitol High School—owned by both Tierra Contenta Corporation (TCC) and the New Mexico School for the Deaf (NMSD).
 On TCC’s 227-acre portion, the current Master Plan allows up to 1,175 dwelling units.
 TCC also plans to reserve land for parks, trails, community facilities, commercial uses, one new elementary school, and preserved open space.
 NMSD has no immediate plans to develop its portion of Phase 3 or amend the land uses that were approved in 1994—for up to 656 dwelling units plus a large school site.

+The main purpose of the Master Plan is to ensure that land sales and construction in Tierra Contenta result in attractive and livable neighborhoods.
 It has two main components.
 One is a “Land Use Plan” that shows where homes, apartments, the school, primary roads, etc. will be located.
-The other component is a set of “Design Standards” that set out requirements for builders regarding the allowed and disallowed features of homes of homes and other buildings, streets that builders put in, setbacks from lot lines, and similar items.
+The other component will be certain revisions to “Design Standards” that set out requirements for builders to ensure high-quality, sustainably-designed homes, other buildings, roads, trails and amenities.